SamThompson/circuit/docs/navigation.md

 1. A `NavStack`, where we use a `SaveableNavStack` implementation that saves a stack of `Screen`s and the `ProvidedValues` for each record on that stack (allowing us to save and restore on configuration changes automatically).
 2. A `Navigator`, which is a simple interface that we can point at a `NavStack` and offers simple `goTo(<screen>)`/`pop()` semantics.
 These are offered to presenters to perform navigation as needed to other screens.

 A new navigable content surface is handled via the `NavigableCircuitContent` functions.
-If you want to have custom behavior for when back is pressed on the root screen (i.e. `navStack.isAtRoot`), perform this the lambda passed to `rememberCircuitNavigator`'s `onRootPop`.
+If you want to have custom behavior for when back is pressed on the root screen (i.e. `navStack.isAtRoot`), perform this in the lambda passed to `rememberCircuitNavigator`'s `onRootPop`.

 ```kotlin
 setContent {